tinacms/tina.io/content/blog/using-tinacms-with-nextjs.md

 If all went well, your blog posts will now be editable by Tina.
 Let's see it in action!

 Start up the dev server by running `yarn develop`, and open up a blog post in the browser.
 Go ahead and make edits, and then check the source file in a text editor.
-If you keep the browser and code editor open side-by-side, you should be able to watch the changes reflect in real time in both places!
+If you keep the browser and code editor open side-by-side, you should be able to watch the changes reflect in real-time in both places!

 > **Troubleshooting Tip**: If you’re only seeing changes update in the browser, but not immediately writing to the file system, **make sure you are using the correct script** that initiates both the next dev server and the git api via `concurrently`.